terraform-google-modules/terraform-google-github-actions-runners/modules/gh-runner-gke/README.md

-## Self Hosted Runners on GKE
+# Self Hosted Runners on GKE

-This module handles the opinionated creation of infrastructure necessary to deploy Github Self Hosted Runners on GKE.
+This module handles the opinionated creation of infrastructure necessary to deploy GitHub Actions Runners on GKE.
+This module follows the guide provided by GitHub for [Quickstart for Actions Runner Controller](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/quickstart-for-actions-runner-controller).

 This includes: